 November 20th is World Children’s Day!

-November 20th is a day to celebrate children.
-It also marks the 31st anniversary of the UN Convention on the Rights of the Child (UN CRC).
-This is a special year to draw attention to article 31 of the UN CRC which is known as the Play Article.
+November 20th also marks the 33rd anniversary of Canada ratifying the UN Convention on the Rights of the Child (UN CRC).
+To mark this occasion, PLAYLearnThink would like to shine the light on Article 31 of the UN CRC which is known as the Play Article.
 Unfortunately, it is also known as the forgotten article since very little is done by world governments, including Canada, to uphold the child’s right to play despite the efforts of national organizations such as the Canadian Coalition for the Rights of Children (CCRC) and the Canadian branch of the International Play Association (IPA Canada).

 In 2011, at the urging of IPA World, the UN Committee on the Rights of the Child began the process of drafting a General Comment on Article 31.
 A General Comment is a UN document which is sent to all countries outlining their failings to uphold a specific article and makes concrete recommendations for actions to rectify the situation.
 The General Comment on Article 31 (UN GC-17) was published in early 2013 yet no action has been taken by Canada to support and promote self-directed play.

 Play is a fundamental necessity for children.
 It underpins their cognitive, social, physical, emotional and spiritual development.
 Play is not organized sports which tend to be adult structured.
 Play is intrinsically motivated and self-directed.
 Children engage in play when they are free to choose what they do, how they do it, when they do it, where they do it and with whom (alone or with others).
 Children’s innate need to play drives their exploration of their physical and social environments which allows children to build knowledge about the world around them and develop skills they will need to navigate life’s challenges.